hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 validatingwebhookconfiguration.admissionregistration.k8s.io/cert-manager-webhook created
 ```

 T﻿he latest cert-manager *v1.14.3* will be installed to the namespace *cert-manager*.
-Type the following command to check that all the Pods are in running status:
+Type the following command to check that all the Pods are s﻿howing a Running status:

 ```shell
 $ kubectl get all -n cert-manager